Tusharfv15/store-assistant-ai-chat-bot/README.md

 **Note**: This chatbot does not respond to any general questions or topics outside the scope of its product offerings.
 Queries unrelated to the items sold will not receive responses.

+## Tech Stack
+- **Python**: The primary programming language used to build and run the chatbot.
+- **OpenAI API**: Provides the language model powering the chatbot's responses.
+- **Gradio**: An easy-to-use interface library for creating a web-based user interface for the chatbot.

 ## Features
 - **Product-Specific Responses**: The chatbot is trained to provide concise and relevant information strictly related to products in the store.
 - **Price Inquiries**: Users can ask about the cost of available products, and the chatbot will return accurate pricing.